mVenetos97/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a PhD student in the Persson Group in Materials Science at the University of California, Berkeley.
-My primary interests are in developing machine learning methods for the analysis of quantum chemical calculations.
-I am currently focused on manipulating deep learning frameworks to better understand the precise structures of zeolites.
-I am also interested statistical frameworks for analyzing messy experimental data to derive as much information as possible from imperfect measurements.
+I am a result-driven research scientist specializes in developing new machine learning methods and improving existing methods for the analysis of quantum chemical calculations.
+My current work focuses on designing machine learning workflows to better understand the precise structures of zeolite catalysts.
+I also work on designing statistical frameworks for analyzing messy and overlapping experimental data to help make high throughput chemistry possible.
+I am also a passionate developer of high throughput numerical libraries and software for processing and analyzing computational chemistry data using a multitude of tools, including statistical learning, numerical optimization, and machine learning.
+Proficient in C++ and python programming languages, although open to learning others as needed.